RedisLabs/redislabs-docs/content/rs/references/rest-api/requests/bdbs/command.md

 #### Request body

+The request must contain a JSON object with a `command` field.
+Certain commands may also require a JSON array of arguments.

 | Field | Type | Description |
 |-------|------|-------------|
 | command | string | Command to execute (required) |
 | args | list | List of command arguments (required for certain commands) |

 ### Response {#post-response}

+Returns a JSON object that contains different responses based on the database type.

 #### Example JSON body